 All hazardous waste (e.g. printer cartridges, fluorescent lights, medical waste, batteries, etc.) is removed by specialist waste-removal companies

-Working within a World Heritage Site and Table Mountain National Park, the Cableway is fully committed to balancing high volumes of visitors (900 000+ per year) with the need to protect the unique floristic environment within which it operates.
+Work within a World Heritage Site and Table Mountain National Park, the Cableway is fully committed to balancing high volumes of visitors (1 million per year) with the need to protect the unique floristic environment within which it operates.

 The Cableway takes its role as a custodian of Table Mountain very seriously.
 We aim to make positive contributions to conserve natural and cultural heritage, and minimise environmental and social impacts.